 \section{Conclusions}

-We have developed a machine learning framework for MOFs, and nanoporous materials in general, using persistent homology and word embeddings.
-Our approach builds a holistic representation of the materials, requiring less handcrafting and domain expert guidance than the currently widely used porosity and chemical descriptors.
+We have developed an automated end-to-end machine learning framework for MOFs, and nanoporous materials in general, by using persistent homology and word embeddings.
+Our approach builds a complex and holistic representation of the materials using only the basic input material structure, requiring less handcrafting and domain expert guidance than the currently widely--used porosity and chemical descriptors.
 Our topological representation is a vectorized persistence diagram, obtained from the atomic coordinates of the normalized supercell representation of a materials' crystal structure.
 It can be used in any machine learning algorithm.
 We augment the topological information with element embeddings, constructed from a large set of scientific abstracts via the word2vec algorithm \cite{wordembeddings2019}.
 They provide a generalized representation of the MOF composition.
-We have tested this approach on three different datasets, predicting several gas adsorption targets at various pressures.
+We have tested this approach on three different datasets, predicting several important methane and carbon capture adsorption targets at various pressures.
 These experiments show a significantly improved performance compared to standard structural descriptors.
 The topological features we compute are generic and transferable across different property targets.
 As the topological descriptors consistently outperform standard structural descriptors, they provide a simple way to boost the performance of any machine learning algorithm.
 Additionally, to our knowledge, these descriptors are the best purely geometric descriptors for predicting gas adsorption at low pressures and in the infinite dilution regime.
-Moreover, these descriptors are interpretable: their components can be traced to specific channels and voids in the crystal structure, which contributes to a greater understanding of structure-property relationships in MOFs.
+Moreover, these descriptors are interpretable: their components can be traced to specific channels and voids in the crystal structure, which contributes to a greater understanding of structure--property relationships in MOFs.